Shiba Inu Puppies: Cute Pictures And Facts - DogTime

 With a Shiba Inu, even a puppy, you will have to be consistent with your training and always stay one step ahead.

 2. They’re Courageous And Bold

 Alert.
 Confident.
 Courageous.
-While a Shiba Inu puppy may test your patience with aforementioned training, you will earn a vigiliant watch dog in exchange.
+While a Shiba Inu puppy may test your patience with aforementioned training, you will earn a vigilant watchdog in exchange.

 3. But They Cry Like Babies

 Have you ever heard a Shiba Inu puppy in distress?
-Shiba Inus have the distinct characteristic of screaming in an almost human-like way when they are stressed out.
+Shiba Inus have the distinct characteristic of screaming in an almost human-like way when they’re stressed out.

 Things like bath time or getting their nails trimmed could have your Shiba Inu turning into a doggy diva.

-4. They’re The Cleanest Puppy You’ll Ever Meet
+4. They’re The Cleanest Puppies You’ll Ever Meet

 Fortunately, the aforementioned grooming scenario won’t have to happen often.
 Shiba Inus are notoriously clean dogs who don’t need much grooming.